cn-uofbasel/ccn-lite/README.md

 <a name="lof"></a>
 ## 5. Command line tools

-The main command line tools and their corresponding source file that are shipped with CCN-lite are the following:
+The commandline tools can be found in the ccnl-utils folder The main command line tools and their corresponding source file that are shipped with CCN-lite are the following: